djq/dusp_viz/urban_data.md

 	library(foreign) 												# load a library that is installed by default in R setwd('/Users/djq/Dropbox/dusp_viz')							# set your working directory
-	attributeTable <- read.dbf('pathToShapefile\shapefileName.dbf') # note this is to the '.dbf' part of the shapefile.
+	attributeTable <- read.dbf('pathToShapefile/shapefileName.dbf') # note this is to the '.dbf' part of the shapefile.
 We are ignoring the spatial information

 The first shapefile we are using here is a sample of tax-assessors parcels from New York.
 Open it in QGIS to examine it, then read in the attribute table: